endurantgames/cosmiclegends/src/classes/haunt.md

 these are your **Nova Power Words**, and together are known as your **Nova Power Phrase**.

-When you check off all your Ideals, your Nova Power Words are **Unlocked** until the end of the current Storyline.
+When you mark all your Ideals, your Nova Power Words are **Unlocked** until the end of the current Storyline.

 You can use one of your Nova Power Words in a Power Stunt or Combo for free; if you spend 1 Might, you can include the second Nova Power Word as well.

 :::::::::::::::::::::::::: classpic ::::::::::::::::::::::::::::::::
 ![Adam-42, a.k.a.
 O.O.P.F.](art/jeshields/monstrosity.png "Adam-42, a.k.a.
 O.O.P.F."){.class}